Denver's Preservation Ordinance

 3) Denver Planning Board review of the application with particular attention to existing city plans

-4) Review by Council’s Land Use, Transportation & Infrastructure Committee (LUTI) and determination of whether the full Council will consider the matter
+4) Review by Council’s land use/neighborhood committee and determination of whether the full Council will consider the matter

 5) First reading and second reading with a public hearing before City Council